12 AI Personal Assistants That Actually Do the Work (2026 Rankings)

 Is it safe to give AI assistants access to my email and calendar?

-How many AI assistants should I use at once?
+How many AI assistants should I use?

 Ready to automate your busywork?